bigwhoop/lyme/README.md

 LYME
 ====

-LYME is a low key markdown editor.
+LYME is a low key markup editor.
 See the example.html for more information.

+## License

+MIT "Expat".
+See LICENSE file.